 The most important pieces of equipment you need for doing yoga are your body and your mind. – Rodney Yee

 Like with any healthy habit, I had to work out the mechanism so yoga would stick with me and contribute to my sustainable change.
-But before even starting my practice years ago I wasn’t aware of these 5 things I will share with you now.
+But before even starting my practice years ago I wasn’t aware of these 5 things I am about to share with you right now.

 5 Things I Wish I Knew Before my First Yoga Class